Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

 * All maths functions implemented are working perfectly

-* Website Responsiveness
-  * Issue reported with footer contents not aligned on smaller screens was corrected by changing the display to flex.
-  * Issue reported with Progress bar and Score conflicting with size on mobile screen was resolved by reducing the font-size.

 *	Bugs

-  * User is able to carry out just three (3) functions, he/she will have to run the program again.
+  * User is able to carry out just three (3) functions on the app, he/she will have to run the program again.

 __Validator Testing__
 * PEP8 Online